Siddartha-Kodaboina/jenkins-local-init/README.md

 2. Set up Docker network and volume
 3. Generate SSH keys
 4. Set up Ngrok tunnel (if `--public` flag is used)
+5. Deploy Jenkins master with the label 'master'
+6. Deploy Jenkins agents with the label 'agent'
 5. Deploy Jenkins master (with public URL configuration if Ngrok is used)
 6. Install required plugins (credentials, ssh, etc.)
 7. Check and build the Jenkins agent image if needed